DussanFreire/DussanFreire/README.md

 ## About me 😃

-I’m passionate about technology and love what I do 💻.
-I hold a Bachelor’s in Systems Engineering and a Master’s in Computer Science from the Bolivian Catholic University San Pablo 🎓.
-Currently, I’m working as a software developer, building dynamic and user-friendly web interfaces using React ⚛️.
+I’m someone who really likes technology and enjoys turning ideas into projects through code 💻.
+I currently work as a software developer, creating interactive and easy-to-use websites with React ⚛️.
+What I enjoy most is working with others, solving problems, and always learning 🚀.

-I’m a team player who communicates well, solves problems, and is always open to feedback 🤝.
-Eager to learn and grow in the ever-evolving tech industry.
+Outside of work, I love reading, exercising, and running 📚🏋️‍♂️🏃‍♂️.
+If you’re interested in connecting, collaborating, or sharing ideas, I’d be happy to hear from you!

 Check my [portfolio](https://portafolio-dussanfreire.vercel.app/) 🚀😃